Sketchley Hill Primary School

 • Reviews resource provision

-• Interviews pupils
+• Interview pupils

-• Works co-operatively with the SENDCo
+• Works co-operatively with the SENDCo, where necessary

 Entitlement (SEND)